 Regular health checks

-Regular database health checks will identify problems before they become serious giving you peace-of-mind.
+Regular database health checks will identify problems before they become too serious giving you peace-of-mind.
 Read our recent blog on Database Health Checks for more information.